 Using the National Curriculum as our starting point, we have designed a broad and exciting creative curriculum that is real, immersive and purposeful.
-Foundation subjects are taught through a cross-curricular ‘learning challenge’ approach, each unit culminating in an exciting outcome.
-The learning is organised around a TASC wheel where children can organise their learning journey.
-Towards the end of the challenge, children form ‘expert groups’ to take on an aspect of the learning outcome.
+Foundation subjects are taught through a cross-curricular ‘learning challenge’ approach, each unit culminating in an exciting, purposeful outcome.

-We regularly review the learning challenges to ensure they promotes equality, diversity and consider our local context.
+We regularly review the learning challenges to ensure they promote equality, diversity and consider our local context.